jhammerberg/Project-Z/README.md

 ```bash
 west sdk install
 ```
+> [!NOTE]
-Note: all of this will probably take a very long time.
+> The Zephyr repository and SDK is multiple gigabytes in size, so all of this setup will take a very long time.

 ## Building and Flashing
 Projects should have a `justfile` which should allow you to build and flash easily from inside of a project directory: